Program Designers’ Lab – Uzbekistan

 After working on their project ideas with the support of mentors, both participants and mentors were meant to come together for a final boot camp in Uzbekistan to jointly review and hone all project ideas before presenting them during a public demo day in Spring 2020.

-During the first day, the participants had a chance to perfect their pitches among peers, in addition to reflecting on their journey over the course of the programme.
-The final day featured a matching of the project teams with interested stakeholders/ organisations in the local ecosystem, including the Ministry of Innovative Development, the Embassy of Israel in Uzbekistan (MASHAV), the Korean International Cooperation Agency (KOICA), the World Bank, and TEAMS University.
+During the first day, the participants had a chance to perfect their pitches among peers, in addition to reflecting on their journey over the course of the program.
+The final day featured a matching of the project teams with interested stakeholders/organizations in the local ecosystem, including the Ministry of Innovative Development, the Embassy of Israel in Uzbekistan (MASHAV), the Korean International Cooperation Agency (KOICA), the World Bank, and TEAMS University.

 Reflecting on the experience: How did the participants feel about the program?